mfhan/project1/README.md

-## requirements:
--- A well-fleshed-out README that describes your project.
-The Fancy Github guide has a tutorial on README filesLinks to an external site..
-Various examples can be found hereLinks to an external site. and hereLinks to an external site. and hereLinks to an external site.Links to an external site..
-Make sure you include:
-### The British Consort Conundrum: Data Collection and Visualization
+## The British Consort Conundrum: Data Collection and Visualization
 ### What I wanted to find out:

 ### What I really found: